mbjackson7/steam-recommendation-scraper/README.md

 ```
 This question will always be asked, and just means how many times a random Steam game should be requested.
 After this, execution will begin.
 ## Execution
 Now what is left to do is wait.
 This can be timely based on internet speed and the numbers of requests being made.
-With base configuration, the user will be notified of overall progress every 10 source nodes, and every 100 the graph file will be saved.
+With base configuration, the user will be notified of overall progress every 100 source nodes and the graph file will be saved.
 If the user sends `SIGINT` during during parsing, the program will catch the exception and allow the graph to be exported one final time.

-As mentioned, graphs are exported in [GEFX](https://gexf.net/) format by default, though this can easily be changed to any of NetworkX's supported formats.
+As mentioned, graphs are exported in [GEXF](https://gexf.net/) format by default, though this can easily be changed to any of NetworkX's supported formats.

 ## Using Your Graphs
 Generated graphs are output into the `.graphs` directory, and can be used from there or copied elsewhere.
 Graph files **MUST** be in the `.graphs` directory if you intend to import them as an existing graph.